 Brown sugar for the topping.
 Alternatively, coconut sugar will work wonderfully!

-Melted vegan butter for the streusel topping.
+Melted vegan butter for the cinnamon streusel topping.
 I used a vegan block butter but coconut oil or a spreadable butter will also work (you may need to add a little more flour for the right consistency).

 Cut up coffee cake squares with some squares on their side revealing the different layers.